nestordemeure/flaxOptimizersBenchmark/README.md

 ## Flax optimizers

+You can find optimizers compatible with Flax in the following repositories:

 - [flaxOptimizers](https://github.com/nestordemeure/flaxOptimizers) contains implementations of a large number of optimizers in Flax.
 - [AdahessianJax](https://github.com/nestordemeure/AdaHessianJax) contains my implementation of the Adahessian second order optimizer in Flax.
 - [Flax.optim](https://github.com/google/flax/tree/master/flax/optim) contains the official Flax optimizers.